What is a Social Security Card?

 J-1 Scholars

-New J-1 visiting scholars must wait at least ten calendar days after entering the U.S and the submission of the “Scholar Arrival Notification” form to Berkeley International Office (both must be true).
+New J-1 visiting scholars must wait at least ten calendar days after entering the U.S and submitting the “Scholar Arrival Notification” form to Berkeley International Office (both conditions must be met).

 J-2 Dependents